Ken Hoang: Smash Bros. career

 Hoang started playing Super Smash Bros. when it was released for the Nintendo 64, but never competed in an organized tournament for the game, due to a lack of a widespread competitive scene at the time.
 When Super Smash Bros.
-Melee was released for the Nintendo GameCube, Ken initially did not enjoy it, but the game grew on him after a period of a few months.
+Melee was released for the GameCube, Ken initially did not enjoy it, but the game grew on him after a period of a few months.
 By the time he attended his first tournament, he already built up a reputation in his town as the best Smash player.
 This tournament differed from most later Super Smash Bros.
 Melee tournaments in that matches were free-for-all matches between four players rather than a 1 vs 1 match.
 The other players teamed up against Hoang to eliminate him.

 In 2003, he competed in his first major tournament, part of the Tournament Go (TG) series, one of the first major Melee tournament series.
 In this, the fourth installment of the tournament series, Hoang won the singles (1 vs 1) tournament and lost in the doubles (2 vs 2) tournament to the winners of the first two TG tournaments.

 Seven months later, in August 2003, Hoang attended and won TG5.
 This was the first tournament where he partnered with Joel "Isai" Alvarado (otherwise known as "Malva00") for doubles in a team known as El Chocolate Diablo.
 Their victory in the doubles tournament started a 2 1/2-year winning streak.
 They won every doubles tournament they entered until MLG Chicago in July 2006, where they were defeated by Azen and Chillindude829 in the finals and received second place.
 However, they reclaimed their title later that year in August at MLG Orlando where they defeated Azen and Chillindude829 6–3 in the finals.